frzyc/genshin-optimizer/README.md

 ## Development server

 Run `nx serve frontend` for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.

+## Deployment

+Run `yarn run deploy` to build the project, and deploy based on what is specified in `apps/frontend/project.json` within the `deploy` object.

 ## Understand this workspace